dronetag/drone-scanner/README.md

 Drone Scanner can track all the nearby flights over Direct Remote ID standards.
 Browse real-time data about drones on a detailed map highlighting specific flying space zones.

+The application was inspired by [OpenDroneID Android receiver application](https://github.com/opendroneid/receiver-android).

 For more in-depth description, refer to documentation folder.

 ## Documentation Contents